Will the imposition of the death penalty solve the drug problem plaguing the Philippines?

 According to Senate President Tito Sotto III, the death penalty should be imposed upon those found guilty of “high-level drug trafficking”.

 There is a law called The Heinous Crimes Act of 1993.

 This law enumerated the crimes punishable by death, these crimes are:

-- Kidnapping and Serious Illegal Detention
+Kidnapping and Serious Illegal Detention

-- Robbery when accompanied by rape, homicide, intentional mutilation or arson
+Robbery when accompanied by rape, homicide, intentional mutilation or arson

-- Violations of Dangerous Drugs Act
+Violations of the Dangerous Drugs Act

 But a law took effect in 2006 called Republic Act No. 9346 or An Act Prohibiting The Imposition Of Death Penalty In The Philippines.